 Patient participants will be recruited directly by practitioners within each practice during a routine dental visit.
 Practices will aim to recruit at least 2 patients per month.
 Practitioners or practice staff will approach consecutive adult patients with a chart documented smoking history and invite them to participate.
 To increase interest in the FreSH study, practitioners will be given posters and flyers for their offices.
 Interested patients will begin a self-screening process.
 The screening process will take place on a tablet computer.
 Patients will read a study description and indicate whether they are interested in the study.
 If they are interested, they will complete an eligibility screen on the tablet.
-If the tablet computer is not available, the screening form link can be sent to the patient's cell phone.
-Each practice will maintain a weekly screening log consisting of a deidentified list each patient who smokes who was seen during the recruitment period, whether or not the patient enrolled, and reason for not enrolling if applicable (patient not interested, patient not eligible, patient unable to be screened).
-Screening logs will be entered into REDCap by practitioners weekly.

 Retention of Practices and Providers within Practices.
 Several steps will be taken to retain practices.
 (1) Procedures for recruitment and retention have been tailored to dental practices through an iterative development process involving the piloting of study procedures and feedback from practices.
 Practitioners will be given a "quick guide" detailing all recruitment procedures.
 (2) The NCs will leverage their existing relationships with PBRN practitioners to keep them engaged.
 They will be in regular contact with the practices, providing feedback and support.
 (3) Incentives will be provided to each practice including "lunch and learns" and study monogramed trinkets designed to increase commitment to the study.
-(4) Practitioners will be remunerated \$50 per patient participant who receives the study intervention and a tablet computer to obtain electronic informed consent and administer baseline surveys that they may keep at the end of the study if allowable by their affiliated institution.
+(4) Practitioners will be remunerated \$100 per patient participant who receives the study intervention and a tablet computer to obtain electronic informed consent (when not using a paper consent form) and administer baseline surveys that they may keep at the end of the study if allowable by their affiliated institution.